-• Every teacher in our school has been trained to teach reading, so we have the same expectations of progress.
-We all use the same language, routines and resources to teach children to read so that we lower children's cognitive load.
+Every teacher in our school has been trained to teach reading, so we have the same expectations of progress.
+We all use the same language, routines and resources to teach children to read so that we lower children's cognitive load (a Glossary of Terms can be found https://example.com/here).

-- Weekly content grids map each element of new learning to each day, week and term for the duration of the programme. - Lesson templates, prompt cards and how to videos ensure teachers all have a consistent approach and structure for each lesson. - The Reading Leader and SLT use the audit and prompt cards to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.
+Weekly content grids map each element of new learning to each day, week and term for the duration of the programme.

+Lesson templates, Prompt cards and 'How to' videos ensure teachers all have a consistent approach and structure for each lesson.